Jeru2023/evo-agi/README.md

 In this project, I take an initial step towards enabling general tools making skills for AGI to have LLM create their own reusable tools for problem-solving in the real world.

+## Vision
-It will be a self-study AI capable of solving complex challenges.
+evo-agi will be a self-study AI capable of solving complex challenges.
 Its ability will grow stronger over time, and this evolutionary process should rely on minimum code only.
 AI will write code for self-enhancement and enrich its library tools.

 There are some key features I would like to empower AI: